the-codeslinger/music-management-scripts/README.md

 ```

 The original "long" filename is retained in case something goes wrong
-during TOC creation and renaming from "long" to "short".
-This way, all
+during TOC creation while renaming from "long" to "short".
+This way,
-the information is still available.
+all the information is still available.

-The naming scheme can be configured using the `--format` argument.
+The naming scheme can be configured using the `format` option in the
-The following types of tags are supported, separated by a comma.
-Not
+configuration file.
+The following types of tags are supported.
+Not all
-all values are required, but you cannot specify more tags than are
+values are required, but you cannot specify more tags than are
 available in the filename.

 * artist